 Do you have to take Ozempic forever?

 Not necessarily.
-Some people stop after reaching their goals, while others continue long-term to maintain weight loss or manage blood sugar.
+Some patients stop after reaching their goals, while others continue long-term to help maintain weight loss or manage blood sugar.
+I usually make this decision based on how the patient responds, whether weight or appetite returns, and whether the medication remains safe.

 How do drugs like Ozempic compare to other weight loss medications?